 The first step is to choose a virtual event platform that allows you to create custom ticketing with different registration processes for virtual and in-person attendees.
-EventMobi’s platform, for example, allows you to set separate paths for registration.
+EventMobi’s Hybrid Event Platform, for example, allows you to set separate paths for registration.
 Each pricing tier can be associated with:

 - Conditional visibility, allowing you to dictate exactly what content each user can see (and when they can see it)